crown10/alx-system_engineering-devops/0x01-shell_permissions/README.md

-(2)write a script that print all groups the current user is part of
+(3)write a script that changes the owner of the file hello to the user betty